-In the years ended December 31, 2019, 2018 and 2017, a group of affiliated companies accounted for 19.5%, 12.0% and 14.6% of our total revenues, respectively and another group of affiliated companies accounted for 11.5%, 9.3% and 10.2% of our total revenue, respectively.
+In the years ended December 31, 2020, 2019 and 2018, a group of affiliated companies accounted for 18.9%, 19.5% and 12.0% of our total revenues, respectively, and another group of affiliated companies accounted for 11.6%, 11.5% and 9.3% of our total revenues, respectively.
 We expect that a significant portion of our future revenues will continue to be dependent on a small number of customers.
 If we are unable to retain our key customers, or maintain our level of business with such customers, or, if we are unable to attract sufficient new business to compensate for the loss of or reduction in business from any of our key customers, our results of operations and financial condition would be adversely affected.